Kaithi: Etymology

 The name Kaithi script is derived from the term Kayastha, a socio-professional group historically linked to writing, record-keeping and administration.
 This community served in royal courts and later in British colonial administration, maintaining revenue records, legal documents, title deeds, and general correspondence.

-The script they utilized was thus named Kaithi, reflecting their association with written documentation.
+”Kayathināgara Ākhara” written in Newar script on Pratap Malla’s Inscription.

+The Kaithi script is used in the multilingual stone inscription of King Pratap Malla, dated to 1654 CE.
+In this inscription, the name “Kayathināgara Ākhara” (Newar: 𑐎𑐫𑐠𑐶𑐣𑐵𑐐𑐬 𑐁𑐏𑐬, “Kayathinagari script”) is used to refer to this script in Newar language.
+This script is also known as Kaite Lipi in Nepali language.